How Poor Glassdoor Reviews

 Glassdoor does not remove negative reviews.

-First, ask employees to write reviews on Glassdoor.
+First, ask current employees to write reviews on Glassdoor.
 Companies can use third-party agencies to ask employees to post reviews without appearing personal.
 If this is not possible, ask long-term employees to give feedback.
-If they cannot write a review themselves, they can rely on marketing staff, managers, and tenured colleagues.
+If they cannot write a original review themselves, they can rely on marketing staff, managers, and tenured colleagues.
 These individuals tend to be more objective and honest than new employees.
 Finally, you should avoid posting reviews containing profanity.

 In addition to ignoring reviews written by unhappy employees, the company must be willing to review them.
 Fortunately, Glassdoor has a policy against publishing reviews containing profane language.
 In the past, reviewers were allowed to criticize upper management, wear dirty clothes, and discuss their personal lives.
 However, they cannot legally sue those who posted the reviews.
 It is because the cost of taking legal action is considerable and rarely ends in a positive result for the business owner.
 Therefore, it’s best to bury bad reviews on Google instead of posting them on Glassdoor.

 Filing a John Doe lawsuit to remove an anonymous reviewer

 A former employee of Bouchard Transportation is challenging a company’s right to publish an anonymous review on its website.
 The former employee, John Doe 1, claims his comments were protected expressions of opinion and were the product of events over the past three years.
 In the lawsuit, Bouchard argues that Glassdoor’s privacy policies make it impossible to know the identity of anonymous reviewers.